stary123419/cv_hub/README.md

 One YAML file becomes:

 - A live personal website
-- Downloadable DOCX and TXT files
+- Downloadable PDF, DOCX and TXT files
 - A structured, version-controlled professional profile
 - A reproducible build artifact

 No duplicated resumes.
 No platform lock-in.
 No visual builders.

 Just data → build → deploy.

 Treat your career like a system.